ryt/webcsv/readme.md

 ## Deployment Instructions (with runapp)

 > Note: these instructions are only necessary if you're using [runapp](https://github.com/ryt/runapp) to deploy the application.
-If you're using gunicorn by itself or with a custom deployment process, you may skip these instructions.
+If you're using gunicorn by itself or are using a custom deployment process, you may skip these instructions.

 Create & start a deployment, gunicorn (daemon/process):